jpadsc/JavierPonce.github.io/_posts/2025-10-08-A-Statistical-Analysis-of-Math-test-scores-after-COVID.md

 Hopefully, my arguments help you understand why I think it is reasonable to take all the data as if it were randomly sampled.
 I understand that I am making a lot of assumptions here, and I would like to hear your thoughts about this section in the comments (assuming I implemented comments by the time I publish this page).
 That said, for the remainder of this analysis, I will treat the samples as if they were random in order to run statistical tests.

+### Is that normal?

+In order to run tests, you also need to have information about the type of distribution your data is coming from.
+Ideally, if you have access to all the data, you can use the data to infer the distribution of the data.
+For example, if I wanted to show the distribution is approximately normal, I would create a Q-Q plot or use the Kolmogorov-Smirnov test.
+Unfortunately, I don’t have access to the complete sample, but only the reported summary.
+Thankfully, it is a popular assumption to consider SAT scores to be approximately normal, so for the rest of this analysis, I’ll assume that the samples come from a normal distribution with unknown parameters $\mu$ and $\sigma$.

 ### Table summary of the data.

 | School Cycle | Mean | Standard deviation | # of participants |